Fahizarh/QA-Portfolio/README.md

 #### 💡 **Fun fact:**

 Before focusing fully on Quality Assurance, I spent time building frontend projects with HTML, CSS, and JavaScript.
-This background helps me test UI behavior more effectively, spot visual bugs faster, and collaborate better with frontend developers.
+This background enables me to test UI behavior more effectively, identify visual bugs more quickly, and collaborate more effectively with frontend developers.

 Below are frontend projects I built using **HTML and CSS**, demonstrating my understanding of UI structure, styling, and responsive design.